Divya-ds-123/Data-Analysis-Dashboard/README.md

 ## Project Insight
--Women are more likely to buy compated to Men (~64%).
+- Women are more likely to buy compated to Men (~64%).
--The states of Maharashtra, Karnataka and Uttra Pradesh are the top 3 states (~35%).
+- The states of Maharashtra, Karnataka and Uttra Pradesh are the top 3 states (~35%).
--The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
+- The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
--The maximum number of product customer orders from Amazon, Flipkart and myntra channels.
+- The maximum number of product customer orders from Amazon, Flipkart and myntra channels.
--Morethan 90% of the products delivered.
+- Morethan 90% of the products delivered.

 ## Final Conclusion to improve Vrinda store sales: